herissonsilvahs/herissonsilvahs/README.md

 ## 🚀 About Me
-I'm a full stack developer, specialized in backend, my main stack is based in JavaScript.<br />
+I'm a full stack developer, specialized in backend, my main language is JavaScript, Python have a special space in my ❤️ <br />
 I'm learning Rust and Solidity to use in future projects, i like learn about Blockchain / DApps too.